-Redeemable units are classified as financial liabilities and are measured at the present value of the redemption amounts.
+Redeemable units are classified as equity.
 In accordance with the Fund's prospectus, the redemption amounts of the redeemable units are based on last published net asset value.
 The net asset value includes the Fund's underlying investments, calculated using the closing prices.
-On the other hand, in accordance with the Fund's accounting policies, financial assets are measured at a bid price and financial liabilities are measured at the asking price.

 Distributions to holders of redeemable shares comprise dividends declared and paid by the Fund to the holders of redeemable shares during the year.
 Dividends are at the discretion of the Fund.
 A dividend to the Fund's unit holders is accounted for as a reduction in net assets attributable to holders of redeemable units.
-The distributions are presented as finance costs due to the redeemable shares being classified as financial liabilities in the statement of financial position.